 Good documentation also lets you improve your auction prep over time—you’ll be able to spot what worked, what didn’t, and where you can trim costs.

-Pre-Auction Checklist
+Auction Checklist

 Logistics:

-✔ Define goals
+✔ Define specific fundraising goals.

 Items: